About Dr. Wagner

 Because of my history of academic struggles, I believe many people were surprised, confused, and even somewhat skeptical, when I announced my intentions of going to college.
 However, I believe it made a bit more sense when I shared my vision of going to Kent State University and majoring in journalism with the goal of one day becoming a sportswriter.
 Still, though, the unspoken question lingered: how could an unmotivated kid who struggled just to survive high school manage to succeed in college?
 I must admit that, at that time, even I was curious about how this script would unfold.

 In August of 1985, feeling anxious and unprepared, I journeyed south to attend Kent State University.
-Despite my continued lack of motivation and focus, I managed to complete my freshman year.
-During my sophmore year, I contacted The Daily Kent Stater, the university newspaper, and was thrilled to be given the opportunity to be the "beat writer" for the Kent State ice hockey team.
+Despite my continued lack of motivation and focus, I managed to complete my Freshman year.
+The following year, I contacted The Daily Kent Stater, the university newspaper, and was thrilled to be given the opportunity to be the "beat writer" for the Kent State ice hockey team.
 In 1987, I was with the hockey team returning from a game in Dearborn, Michigan when our bus crashed near the border of Toledo.
 I had absolutely no idea at the time how this bus wreck would, ultimately, change the trajectory of my entire life.

 Despite my greatest effort to avoid and deny the magnitude of the situation, I remember the day I stumbled upon my proverbial "fork in the road".
 I was sitting across from my older sister at a coffee shop on Route 43 near Kent State University and, after long periods of awkward silence, the words unexpectedly slipped out of my mouth: "I've decided to drop out of school...I just can't do it".
-My sister listened and offered support as I described in detail my battles with anxiety, social issues, procrastination, focus, and motivation.
+My sister, as she always did, listened and offered support while I described in detail my chronic battles with anxiety, social issues, procrastination, focus, and motivation.
 After the emotional catharsis subsided, I made a commitment to her that I would figure out a plan to stay in school and finish out my current semester of classes.

 Dr. John Wagner